jackbaty/baty.net-v6/content/post/2021/electron-is-the-nickleback-of-the-internet.md

 categories: ["Tech"]
 ---

-[1Password 8](https://1password.community/discussion/122136/) uses Electron and the internet is already collectively shitting its pants before even trying it.
+[1Password 8](https://1password.community/discussion/122136/) uses Electron and the internet is already collectively shitting its pants before many people have even tried it.

 Things that matter to me in a password manager, in order of importance: